firstlookmedia/pdf-redact-tools/README.md

 PDF Redact Tools is a set of tools to help with securely redacting and stripping metadata from documents before publishing.

+## Quick Start

+On your Debian-ish Linux, install the dependencies and build and install the pdf-redact-tools package:

+    sudo apt-get install imagemagick libimage-exiftool-perl
+    ./build_and_install.sh

+For doing redacting, you'll probably also want GIMP.

+## How to Use

 To use it, convert your original document to a PDF.

 Then start by exploding the PDF into PNG files: